treeverse/lakeFS/design/open/hard-delete.md

 1. Scan deleted staging token entries
 2. If entry is `tombstone` remove entry reference key
 3. Otherwise, modify reference state to `deleted` and update `last_modified`

+## Staging Token States
+<repo>/staging/deleted/<staging_token>
+<repo>/staging/committed/<commit_id> - list(staging tokens)
+* Track state on the staging token instead of objects - but keep tracking references (without state)
+* `deleted` - token was dropped (reset) or branch was deleted
+* `commit_etarted` - Commit started for the token
+* `commit_ended` - Commit completed for the token
+* Background delete job
+  * Scan deleted tokens
+    * For each token - remove references for all objects on staging token
+    * If it is the last reference for that object - perform hard-delete
+  * Scan committed tokens
+    * For each committed object - remove all references of object
+    * "Move staging token to deleted" (all objects in committed staging tokens that were not actually committed are candidates for deletion)